feature-hub/feature-hub/docs/guides/server-side-rendering.md

 A Feature App that, for example, needs to fetch data asynchronously when it is initially rendered, must define the Async SSR Manager as an optional dependency in its Feature App definition.

+> The dependency must be optional, since the integrator provides the Feature
+> Service only on the server.
+The Feature App can determine from its presence
+> whether it is currently rendered on the server or on the client.

-It uses the `rerenderAfter` method to tell the Async SSR Manager that another render pass is required after the data has been loaded.
+On the server, the Feature App can use the `rerenderAfter` method to tell the Async SSR Manager that another render pass is required after the data has been
+loaded:

 ```js
 const myFeatureAppDefinition = {